ejucovy/django-vcexport/README.txt

 You will have to initialize your repository and checkout on your own.

-You must have pysvn installed.
+To use with Subversion, you must have pysvn installed.

 Originally developed at Columbia University's Center for New Media Teaching & Learning <http://ccnmtl.columbia.edu>